Free Lash Aftercare Card Template & PDF Generator

 Tips for printing and handing out aftercare cards

-Need help improving your full booking workflow?
-Start with the Online Booking Setup Guide or copy the cancellation policy template for clearer client expectations.
+Need help improving your full client workflow?
+Pair this aftercare PDF template with the lash intake and consent form generator, the lash mapping chart generator, or the new client onboarding checklist.
+For your booking page, start with the Online Booking Setup Guide or copy the cancellation policy template for clearer client expectations.